erusseil/Classifiers_ELASTICC/README.md

 * Configure __AL_loop.py__ to run for 5000 loops querying 10 alerts at each step.
 The initial training size is 100 and we use 25 trees for the Random Forest during the AL phase (ensures fast process).
 Use __start_AL.py__ and __start_AL__.sh to run 5 randomly initialised computations on 5 cores.
 Run for UncSampling and RandomSampling for both AGN and SLSN.

-* Finally the __metrics.ipynb__ notebook is used to visualise the results and compute a final random forest model using the best of the 5 UncSampling run.
+* The __metrics.ipynb__ notebook is used to visualise AL results and compute a final random forest model using the best of the 5 UncSampling run.
 We use RandomForestClassifier(random_state=0, max_depth=15, min_samples_leaf=0.0001) to ensure an efficient yet light model.

+* Finally __AGN_perf.ipynb__ and __SLSN_perf.ipynb__ are used to analyse the performances of the classifiers on the testing samples and produce the plots.

+:)